jaafar2000/JHY-movies-website/README.md

-# Build and Deploy a React movies website usin Tmdb api, material UI, and context api.
+# Build and Deploy a React movies website using Tmdb api, material UI, and context api.

 Build and Deploy a Movie Website with React 18!